Introduction

 Causes

-Cherry eyes occur when the connective tissue responsible for holding the third layer of the eye weakens or becomes abnormal.
+It occurs when the connective tissue responsible for holding the third layer of the eye weakens or becomes abnormal.
 The exact cause of this weakness is unknown, but it is believed to have a genetic predisposition.
 Certain dog breeds, such as Bulldogs, Beagles, Cocker Spaniels and Shih Tzus, tend to have more cherry eyes.

 Signs